coulisse/spiderweb/README.md

 **Index on MySQL
 If you would to increase speed on callsign search, you could define some index on the table 'spot'.
 You can see more details on 'scripts/create_mysql_index.sql'
 ~

+### Monitoring
+you can use the scritp "scripts/monitoring.sh" in order to monitoring your sistem.
+Check instruction inside this scripts.
 ### Screenshots
 ----------
 <img src="docs/images/01_desktop_main.jpg" width="300"/>